Cotswolds: Housing development

 In August 2018, the final decision was made for a Local Plan that would lead to the building of nearly 7,000 additional homes by 2031, in addition to over 3,000 already built.
 Areas for development include Cirencester, Bourton-on-the-Water, Down Ampney, Fairford, Kemble, Lechlade, Northleach, South Cerney, Stow-on-the-Wold, Tetbury and Moreton-in-Marsh.
 Some of the money received from developers will be earmarked for new infrastructure to support the increasing population.

 Cotswold stone

 Cotswold stone is a yellow oolitic Jurassic limestone.
 This limestone is rich in fossils, particularly of fossilised sea urchins.
 When weathered, the colour of buildings made or faced with this stone is often described as honey or golden.

-The stone varies in colour from north to south, being honey-coloured in the north and north east of the region, as shown in Cotswold villages such as Stanton and Broadway; golden-coloured in the central and southern areas, as shown in Dursley and Cirencester; and pearly white in Bath.
+The stone varies in colour from north to south, being honey-coloured in the north and northeast, as in villages such as Stanton and Broadway; golden-coloured in the central and southern areas, as in Dursley and Cirencester; and pearly white in Bath.